-There I would sit, at my computer, probing my mind, innocently, never realizing I was analyzing my relationship with my parents, grandparents, teachers, people I met who became teachers along life’s road, scary times, romantic times and bad times.
+There I would sit, at my computer, probing my mind, innocently, never realizing I was analyzing my relationship with my parents, grandparents, teachers, and people I met who became teachers along life’s road, scary times, romantic times, and bad times.

-In these moments, I realized why my mom plays such an essential role in my life and how my father’s influence filled me with wisdom and how my grandfather, without a word, gave me the desire to be a curious adventurer.
+In these moments, I realized why my mom played such an essential role in my life and how my father’s influence filled me with wisdom, and how my grandfather, without a word, gave me the desire to be a curious adventurer.

-A little over one year ago, I was chosen one of Chicago’s 50 Fierce Women over 50.
-With the award came an assignment.
 Nothing is easy, darlings.
-And very few of us gets something for nothing and for those that do, I hope they know the importance of gratitude.
+And very few of us get something for nothing and for those that do, I hope they know the importance of gratitude.

 It finally struck me, and when it did, the meaning of why I am so damn fierce, came to me in such a positive manner that I startled myself.
 I was so excited that I ran around my home yelling to my ultimate concierge, “I got it, I got it… I figured out why I am a fierce woman over 50.”